Alberici's long construction history is built on strong relationships.

 “Our credit facility is there as a safety net,” explains Jim Bredenkoetter, Alberici’s controller.
 “Even though our balance sheet is strong, we like the fact that it is there if we need it.”

-On a day-to-day basis, Alberici relies on Commerce for a variety of other banking needs, ranging from treasury services to investment management.
-Most recently, the contractor began using Commerce’s e-payables program that allows it to pay suppliers and vendors electronically using single-use credit cards, rather than checks.
+On a day-to-day basis, Alberici relies on Commerce for a variety of other banking needs, ranging from treasury services link opens to a Commerce page. to investment management link opens to a Commerce page..
+Most recently, the contractor began using Commerce’s e-payables program link opens to a Commerce page. that allows it to pay suppliers and vendors electronically using single-use credit cards, rather than checks.

 “The fraud prevention and other benefits of a single-use card really caught our attention,” notes Bredenkoetter.
 Even so, he admits it took a bit to convince him and others that the program would be welcomed by the contractor’s suppliers and vendors.
 “Even though our vendors would get paid sooner with this approach, we knew it wouldn’t necessarily work with everyone’s business model,” he says.
 Not all vendors, for example, are set up to accept credit cards.